-Having bought a caravan, and enjoyed several holidays and short breaks in it, when was the last time you carried out any caravan chassis maintenance?
+Having bought a caravan, and enjoyed several holidays and short breaks in it, when was the last time you carried out your Static caravan chassis maintenance?

 If your caravan is a new model the manufacturer will have provided a chassis warranty, which differs in length depending on your supplier.
 As an example, Willerby Caravans supply an anti-corrosion warranty to cover a galvanised chassis for a period of 12 years from the date of manufacture.